hackergrrl/hyper-textarea/README.md

 ```

 Now open two browser tabs pointing at this address.
 They'll find each other via
-signalhub and start live replicating their text content!
+signalhub and perform a sync on their contents.

 ## API